-Multidimensional data represent geophysical, environmental, climatological, or atmospheric phenomena that occur over space (two dimensional), time (another dimension), and/or height or depth (two more dimensions).
+Multidimensional data represents geophysical, environmental, climatological, or atmospheric phenomena that occur over space (two dimensional), time (another dimension), or height or depth (two more dimensions).
 Sometimes described as a data cube, image cube, or multidimensional raster, these datasets can also contain multiple variables such as precipitation, soil moisture, and temperature.
 Multidimensional raster data can be generated from satellite observations captured at different time intervals, or it can be generated from numerical models that aggregate, interpolate, or simulate data from other sources.

 Explore the following resources to learn more about analyzing multidimensional data in ArcGIS.
 (Not sure where to start?
 Look for the star by Esri's most helpful resources.)